berthelemy/mark.berthelemy.net/collections/_posts/2013-08-10-managing-testing.md

 There&#8217;s a bit of an art to writing test cases that try to replicate real user behaviour.
 Often, it&#8217;s not until you first try the whole system with real people, that you find many of the bugs.
 At that point, it&#8217;s important to create the process of replicating the bug as a test case so you can make sure it doesn&#8217;t get missed again.

-## TestLink services

-My clients, if necessary, will have access to the Wyver Solutions TestLink system for use on your projects.

-If you want to know more, please [give me a call][2].

-Based on an original post on <a href="http://www.learningconversations.co.uk/main/index.php/2009/10/21/review-testlink-an-open-source-test-mana?blog=5" target="_blank">Learning Conversations</a>.

  [1]: http://teamst.org
- [2]: {{ site.url }}/contact/ "Contact me"